 - Who cares for your baby after birth?
-What are their beliefs about breast feeding, skin to skin?
+What are their beliefs about breastfeeding, skin-to-skin?

 - Many midwifery practices offer care for your baby initially after birth and generally beyond.
 This is especially true with community birth.

 - When do you see your pregnancy care provider after birth?
-Once you leave the place you give birth, do you not see them till your 6 week visit?
+Once you leave the place you give birth, do you not see them till your 6-week visit?

-- Is there an option for home visits? follow up visits?
+- Is there an option for home visits? follow-up visits?

-- lactation support?
+- Is there lactation support?

 Special considerations regarding community birth option: